-- Implementing a mutual on-campus no-contact agreement. - Extending time for assignments and/or rescheduling of an exam where possible. - Changing class schedules, including the ability withdrawal from a course without penalty. - Changing work schedules or job assignments where possible. - Changing a student's residence hall assignment housing. - Approving of a voluntary leave of absence. - Imposing a temporary suspension. - Allowing a student to take a reduced academic course load.
+- Implementing a mutual on-campus no-contact agreement. - Extending time for assignments and/or rescheduling of an exam where possible. - Changing class schedules, including the withdrawal from a course without penalty. - Changing work schedules or job assignments where possible. - Changing a student's residence hall assignment.

+- Approving a voluntary leave of absence.

+- Imposing a temporary suspension.

+- Allowing a student to take a reduced academic course load.